AndresNamm/study/statistics/standardization.md

 + Intuitively, for variance we sum the weighted average for the squared distance.
 For std - we take the the square root of the weighted average of the squared distance.
-[Side not about this thing]()
+[Side note about this thing](https://github.com/AndresNamm/study/blob/main/calculus/summation_sqrt.md) These are not inverse operations!!!

  +The standardization takes every variables distance from the mean.
 Then it divides this distance for all the variables with standard deviation